-God might have given me Shoo (not his real name) for a student to test my patience.
+God might have given me Shoo (not his real name) as a student to test my patience.
 He knows I have very little of it.

 Shoo is not a Filipino, 6'4" at age 17, and like a gangly teener that he is, he has a stoop, especially when he talks to me.

 Many of my students in the foreign university where I teach come from different countries, where English is hardly spoken.
 But after a month of English class, they come around quite easily.
 Before long, they gain many friends, excel, and become part of the here and now.